 In Los Angeles, I became a video editor and worked my way up from editing TV Commercials to directing them.
 I worked with brands like Microsoft, AT&T, Whole Foods, and more.
 It was a thrilling time, but I wanted to work in an industry that was more altruistic.
 So after working in the industry for a handful of years, I attended the top school in the country for communication studies: The University of Southern California.

 I graduated with a master's degree in Communication Management and worked briefly as a consultant for internal communication projects and published academic articles.
 But even with a graduate degree, I was missing the career fulfillment I once had with my past creative roles.
-Something was missing.

-3. Pivoted into user experience.
+3. Pivoted into UX design